ARTS-Laboratory/In-Situ-Water-Quality-Sensor/README.md

 # In-Situ-Water-Quality-Sensor
 An in situ water quality sensor for monitoring water quality from a UAV-deployable sensor package.
-The sensor packages provides real-time monitoring of pH, conductivity, temperature, and turbidity.
+The sensor packages provide real-time monitoring of pH, conductivity, temperature, and turbidity.

 <p align="center">